Lucero (entertainer): 1980s

-Lucero is the daughter of Lucero León and Antonio Hogaza.
+Lucero is the daughter of the Mexican Lucero León and the Spanish Antonio Hogaza.

 Her career began in 1980.
-When she was young, she had concerns about being an artist, but at aged 10 Televisa offered her the opportunity to appear in a juvenile theme program named Alegrías De Mediodía (Midday Happiness), next to several children and young talents in music and comedy, like Aida Pierce and Aleks Syntek.
+When she was young, she had concerns about being an artist, but at the age of 10 Televisa offered her the opportunity to appear in a juvenile theme program named Alegrías De Mediodía (Eng.: Midday Happiness), next to several children and young talents in music and comedy, like Aida Pierce and Aleks Syntek.

-She combined work with academic studies, also taking singing and dancing lessons.
-At that time she also performed in the program Juguemos a Cantar (Let's play to sing), in which she was the interpreter of the theme.
-Following these opportunities, she received several offers in different programs, among them Chiquilladas (Childishness), making her first starring appearance in the series for children, where one of her more popular roles was in a Popeye skit as Olive Oyl.
+She combined work with her academic studies, also taking singing and dancing lessons.
+During that time, she also performed in the program Juguemos a Cantar (Let's play to sing), in which she was the performer of the main theme.
+Following this opportunity, she received several offers, among them Chiquilladas (Childishness), making her first starring appearance in the series for children.
+On the program, one of her more memorable roles was in a Popeye skit, portraying Olive Oyl.

-In 1982, she starred her first telenovela, Chispita ("Little Spark"), alternating with great actors such as Enrique Lizalde, Angélica Aragón, among others.
-Her acting brought her 2 awards, her first TVyNovelas Award and Azteca de Oro Award.
-From that moment her career was seen as a promising future; curiously enough with the emergence of Lucero as a singer, she did not record the theme song for this telenovela.
-Instead that task was given to Timbiriche, the most popular juvenile group in Mexico.
-This is how Raúl Velasco invited her to conduct and interpret the main theme of the musical pageant América, Esta Es Tu Canción.
-In 1982, she released her first album, with Musart Records, Te Prometo (I promise you).
+In 1982, Lucero appeared in her first telenovela, Chispita ("Little spark"), costarring with such actors as Enrique Lizalde and Angélica Aragón, among others.
+From that moment on, her talent was seen as promising.
+Curiously, with her emergence as a singer, Lucero did not sing the theme song for Chispita; rather, that opportunity was given to Timbiriche, the most popular teenybopper group in México at that time.
+Regardless, her acting earned her two awards, with her first TVyNovelas Award and an Azteca de Oro Award.
+With these accolades, Raúl Velasco invited Lucero to perform and record the main theme of the musical pageant América, Esta Es Tu Canción (America, this is your song).
+In 1982, she released her first album through Musart Records, titled Él (Him).

-The following year, 1985, she was contacted to perform in her third film Fiebre de amor (Eng: Love Fever) along with one of the most sought-after male singer of the decade, Luis Miguel.
-This combination was a complete success with the audience and the film received two Diosa de la Plata Awards, including Breakthrough Performance for Lucerito.
+In 1983, she participated in the 12th Mexican national selection for the OTI Festival with the song "Música", not making it past the qualifying rounds.
+In 1985, Lucero was cast in her third film, Fiebre de amor (Eng: Love Fever), starring alongside one of the most sought-after male celebrities—Luis Miguel.
+The duo, together, were a complete success, and the film received two Diosa de la Plata Awards, including Breakthrough Performance for Lucero's role.